spawnmarvel/linux-and-azure/bicep-deploy-linux/README.md

 ### Extend Bicep and ARM templates using deployment scripts TODO

+To test the script

+* Either run it on the vm
+* or, run it outside the vm first, use Run command on vm.

 Focus on this one, see if you can use ps1 with bicep and the custom script extension for Linux and call a bash script.

 Add custom steps to your Bicep or JSON Azure Resource Manager templates (ARM templates).
 Integrate deployment scripts with your deployment by using parameters and outputs.